-During the year ended 30 April 2022, the Remuneration Committee held five meetings.
-The works performed by the Remuneration Committee included making recommendation to the Board of the remuneration package (including the relevant service agreement) of executive directors, independent non-executive directors and certain members of the senior management, the terms and conditions of the letters of appointment for independent non-executive directors, reviewing the remuneration policy and the remuneration packages of the senior management of the Group, as well as reviewing and determining the upper limit of revised salary for the senior management.
-No director has taken part in any discussion about his/her own remuneration.
+During the year ended 30 April 2023, the Remuneration Committee held three meetings.
+The works performed by the Remuneration Committee included making recommendation to the Board of a discretionary bonus scheme and the remuneration package of certain members of the senior management, reviewing the Group's remuneration policy, the remuneration packages of the executive directors and senior management of the Group, as well as reviewing and determining the upper limit of revised salary for the senior management.